rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/1-1-doctree-terminology.md

 After all, any tree can be described as the union of one or more rooted paths, each of which is an ordered sequence of nodes.
 However, embedding a child order into a tree order will modify the node order of a tree.
-That is because the edges in of a child order will establish paths between siblings that can not be formed over the unmodified tree order.
+That is because the edges of a child order will establish paths between siblings that can not be formed over the unmodified tree order.

 Note that the tree order before embedding the tree's child order will be described as **the unordered tree/node order**.
-That is, describing a tree order as "unordered" denotes that one does associate an child order with it.
+That is, describing a tree order as "unordered" denotes that one does associate a child order with it.
 In addition to that one clarifies that the child order has not been embedded into the tree's node order.
 As such, that child order must still be understood to be **external** to the tree's node order.